HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say,“ the gas prices would drop by 10 yen per liter.”
+I am happy to learn the expression “ lost my grip.”

 ★★★★★